 ERISA and the Code impose certain duties on persons who are fiduciaries of an employee benefit plan that is subject to Title I of ERISA or Section 4975 of the Code, which we refer to as an "ERISA Plan," and prohibit certain transactions involving the assets of an ERISA Plan and its fiduciaries or other interested parties.
-Under ERISA and the Code, any person who exercises any discretionary authority or control over the administration of such an ERISA Plan, is generally or disposition of the assets of such an ERISA Plan.
-In considering an investment in our common units with any portion of the assets of an employee benefit plan should consider, among other things, whether the investment is in accordance with the documents and instruments governing the employee benefit plan and the applicable provisions of ERISA, the Code or any applicable Similar Law relating to the fiduciary's duties to the employee benefit plan, including, without limitation:
+Under ERISA and the Code, any person who exercises any discretionary authority or control over the administration of such an ERISA Plan or the management or disposition of the assets of such an ERISA Plan, or who renders investment advice for a fee or other compensation to such an ERISA Plan, is generally considered to be a fiduciary of the ERISA Plan.
+In considering an investment in our common units with any portion of the assets of an employee benefit plan, a fiduciary of the employee benefit plan should consider, among other things, whether the investment is in accordance with the documents and instruments governing the employee benefit plan and the applicable provisions of ERISA, the Code or any applicable Similar Law relating to the fiduciary's duties to the employee benefit plan, including, without limitation:

-(a) whether such investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws;

-(b) whether in making such investment, such plan will satisfy the diversification requirement of Section 404(a)(1)(C) of ERISA and any other applicable Similar Laws;

-(c) whether making such an investment will comply with the delegation of control and prohibited transaction provisions of ERISA, the Code and any other applicable Similar Laws and

-(d) whether such investment will result in recognition of unrelated business taxable income by such plan and, if so, the potential after-tax investment return.
+- (a) whether such investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - (b) whether in making such investment, such plan will satisfy the diversification requirement of Section 404(a)(1) (C) of ERISA and any other applicable Similar Laws; - (c) whether making such an investment will comply with the delegation of control and prohibited transaction provisions of ERISA, the Code and any other applicable Similar Laws and - (d) whether such investment will result in recognition of unrelated business taxable income by such plan and, if so, the potential after-tax investment return.
 Please read "Material U.S. Federal Income Tax Consequences-Tax-Exempt Organizations and Other Investors."